shlomova/SnakeGame/README.md

 void clear_snake(snake_t snake, size_t snake_size)
 void draw_food(uint8_t * food)
 ```
 Those functions do not have unit tests.
-You can check if they work by enabling the `run_snake_test` at Evaluator.c.
+You can check if they work by enabling the `run_snake_test` at `Evaluator.c`.

 ## **Step 8: Setting a new food location**